ChrisLaRocque/gatsby-source-contentful-starter/README.md

     `;
     ```

-    3. In your component access the `data` prop passed to all components with a query.
+    3. In your component access the `data` prop passed to all components with a query in their file.

     ```js
     export default function Component({ data }) {